-The mathematical representation of flocculation process conventionally is based on considering the process as two discrete steps: transport and attachment.
+The mathematical representation of the flocculation conventionally is based on considering two discrete steps: transport and attachment.
 The transport step, leading to the collision of two particles, depends on three processes: (a) the random thermal "Brownian" motion of the particles, (b) imposed velocity gradients from mixing, (c) differences in the settling velocities of individual particles (differential settling).
 Attachment is then parameterised by an efficiency coefficient accounting for the fact that not all encounters result in coagulation.
-The efficiency coefficient is a function of the physicochemical properties of sediments and water, and of the organic compounds (coatings, polysaccharides, etc.) in the sediment.
+The efficiency coefficient is a function of the physico-chemical properties of sediments and water, and of the organic compounds (coatings, polysaccharides, etc.) in the sediment.
 Hence it is basically an empirical parameter.

 Unfortunately, the computational intensity of the approaches based on Smoluchovski's model precludes direct simulation of flocculation in operational cohesive sediment transport models for the immediate future.
 An alternative approach, which has met a reasonable success, is the parameterisation of the settling velocity of flocs in terms of particles primary size d, concentration C, and flow characteristics such as shear stress or turbulence intensity in the water column or near the sediment bed.
-Semi-empirical expressions having the functional form
+Semi-empirical expressions having the functional form have been developed to represent the effective settling velocity.

-$$U^{s} = U^{s} \left( d, C^{s}, \frac{\partial U}{\partial z}, q \right)$$ (5.1)
+$$U^{s} = U^{s} \left(d, C^{s}, \frac{\partial U}{\partial z}, q \right), \tag{5.1}$$